MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

 - MailboxNotInCrossTenantMigrationScopeException

-  Ensure the migration scope is setup correctly on the source tenant and that MailboxMovesPublishedScopes is set in the organization relationship with the target tenant.
+  Ensure the migration scope is set up correctly on the source tenant and that MailboxMovesPublishedScopes is set in the organization relationship with the target tenant.
   Verify that the mailbox to be migrated has been added to the security group in the source tenant.
   After adding user to correct security group, resume the migration batch.